fontebasso/valitype/SECURITY.md

 ## Usage Guidelines

-`valitype` is a runtime feature flag evaluation library.
-While designed to be safe by default, its security depends on how it is used in applications.
+`valitype` is a lightweight runtime validator for primitive values such as strings, numbers, booleans, URLs, and enums.
+While its implementation is minimal and dependency-free, security ultimately depends on how it's used in consuming applications.

-- Always load flags from trusted, HTTPS sources.
+- Do not use `valitype` to validate untrusted input without additional context-aware validation (e.g. email format, SQL injection).
-- Do not expose flags that control sensitive logic to untrusted clients.
+- `valitype` is designed for configuration validation (e.g. environment variables), not for form or API input sanitization.
-- Avoid putting any secrets or credentials in flag definitions or traits.
+- Never embed secrets or credentials in validation rules or fallback values.
-- Ensure `userId` and other traits are validated and sanitized before use.
+- Ensure that any values being passed into `valitype` are appropriately scoped and sourced from trusted contexts.
-- Do not rely on `rollout` for access control or entitlements.
+- Use more comprehensive validation frameworks (e.g. Zod, Joi) when handling complex or deeply nested objects.

 ## Reporting Vulnerabilities